salvo1404/lumen-microservice/README.md

 **Pusher**

 If you want to use pusher as broadcast provider, create an app on [pusher.com](https://pusher.com/) and add your app keys to your .env file.
-Then change your BROADCAST_DRIVER value to be 'pusher'
+Then change your BROADCAST_DRIVER value to be 'pusher'.

 ### **Testing**
 A separate docker mysql ( mysql-test ) image is used to run Unit Tests.